laufdezlaura/Tracking_Rhythm_Adults/README.md

 See XXX (publication).

-Authors: Laura Fernández-Merino & Mikel Lizarazu
+Authors: Laura Fernández-Merino & Mikel Lizarazu.

 Affiliation: Basque Center on Cognition, Brain and Language.

 For any issues with the code please contact Laura - l.fernandez@bcbl.eu